Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Vikings stats and trends

-- Minnesota has played nine games, with five wins against the spread.

-- The Vikings have an against the spread record of 4-0 in their four games when underdogs by 2 points or more this year.
+- The Vikings have been underdogs by 1.5 points or more four times this season and have covered the spread every time.

-- Minnesota has gone over the point total in 44.4% of its opportunities this season (four times in nine games with a set point total).
+- Minnesota has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- When Minnesota churns out over 309.9 yards, the team is 5-2 against the spread and 4-3 overall.
+- Minnesota is 5-2 against the spread and 4-3 overall when the team amasses more than 309.9 yards.

-- The Vikings have turned the ball over six times, 10 fewer times than the Packers have forced turnovers (16).
+- This year the Vikings have six turnovers, 10 fewer than the Packers have takeaways (16).

 Home and road insights

-- At home this season, Minnesota has one win against the spread and is 2-2 overall.
+- Minnesota has one win against the spread, and is 2-2 overall, at home this season.

-- This year, in four home games, Minnesota has not gone over the total.
+- In four home games this year, Minnesota has not hit the over.

-- Green Bay is 5-1 against the spread, and 4-2 overall, on the road.
+- This season on the road, Green Bay is 5-1 against the spread and 4-2 overall.

-- Away from home, the Packers have two wins ATS (2-1) as 2-point favorites or more.
+- On the road, the Packers have two wins ATS (2-1) as 1.5-point favorites or more.

-- In six away games this season, Green Bay has gone over the total once.
+- Green Bay has gone over the total once in six road games this season.

 Powered by Data Skrive.